theQRL/theqrl.org/content/blog/2023/last-month-at-qrl-april-2023/index.md

 date: 2023-05-12
 author: "The QRL Core Contributors"
 title: "Last Month at QRL - April 2023"
 summary: "A substantial amount of effort has been invested in Zond (our forthcoming Proof-of-Stake/smart contract upgrade).
-Things touched include the consensus engine, validator client, chrome extension, and other tools, improving the system's overall efficiency, security, and developer friendliness"
+Areas touched include the consensus engine, validator client, chrome extension, and other tools, improving the system's overall efficiency, security, and developer friendliness"
 featured_image: header.png
 categories:
   - technical